dimassores/bayesianlasso/README.md

 # The Bayesian LASSO
-The Bayesian LASSO through Gibbs Sampling presented by Park and Casella (2008)
+The Bayesian LASSO through Gibbs sampling presented by Park and Casella (2008)

-The gibbs sampling was implemented as the article proposed, and compared it with the traditional lasso on the `glmnet` package in a toy example.
+The Gibbs sampling was implemented as the article proposed, and compared it with the traditional lasso on the `glmnet` package in a toy example.

 `functions.R` has all the functions used and `paper_example.R` has a example of how to use all functions.